IISNRL/TWC_Mesh/documents/Field_Try_and_tests.md

 Note:
-LoRa is not immune to interference from buildings and natural landscapes, and its signal penetration is limited.
-These obstacles can reduce the effectiveness of communications behind complex architectural structures and mountainous terrain.
+LoRa technology can be affected by interference caused by buildings and natural surroundings, leading to limitations in signal penetration.
+These obstacles can reduce the effectiveness of communication in regions characterized by complex architectural layouts and mountainous landscapes.

 ## Antenna test

-During our development, we found that the antenna plays a massive role in communication.
+Throughout our investigation, it became evident that the antenna plays a significant role in communication.

 <p align="center">
 <img src="https://github.com/IISNRL/TWC_Mesh/assets/11376362/04aec9a0-7d42-4adc-b811-67e38f28209f" width="800">
 </p>

-Not always the more expensive the better, antennas can sometimes be a bit "magical".

-The rule of thumb is:
-* Don't trust the "long range" antenna.
+Paying a higher price for antennas does not always mean that the quality is superior, as their effectiveness can appear somewhat mysterious at times.
+It is recommended to:

+* Exercise caution with antennas that assert to provide increased coverage.
-* Avoid products that don't provide specifications
+* Avoid products that do not provide comprehensive specifications.
-* Check the vendor's other products, sometimes they don't understand what they're selling.
+* Examine the vendor's other products, as their understanding of the items they sell may be insufficient on occasion.

 <p align="center">
 <img src="https://github.com/IISNRL/TWC_Mesh/assets/11376362/948fb426-59a3-46f2-ad1e-c0cd3395bbb3" width="500" />